 With treasure chests placed slightly out of reach to distract you from concentrating on their puzzle, it is the Spirit Orbs that the Shrines award you upon completion that are most valuable.
 When praying to the goddess Hylia, four Spirit Orbs can be traded to receive a Heart Container or Stamina Vessel, letting you take more damage before being greeted by the Game Over screen or increasing the size of your Stamina Wheel – meaning that you can run or climb for longer before Link becomes tired.

-Even combat feels particularly dynamic, players free to choose whether to sneak up to enemies to pick them off from afar, let loose with explosive Bomb Arrows, or charge in on horseback wildly swinging weapons with a lengthier reach.
-Those that go toe-to-toe with their enemies can rely on parry moves to open up a window of opportunity, or dodge attacks at the last second to activate a slow motion Flurry Rush.
+Even combat feels particularly dynamic, players free to choose whether to sneak up on enemies to pick them off from afar, let loose with explosive Bomb Arrows, or charge in on horseback wildly swinging weapons with a lengthier reach.
+Those that go toe-to-toe with their enemies can rely on parry moves to open up a window of opportunity or dodge attacks at the last second to activate a slow-motion Flurry Rush.

 Clothing is equally important to consider, not only in that they have defence values, but certain clothes will be necessary to survive in hot or colder climates.
 These bonuses can be strengthened when a full set is worn, and there are outfits that will increase Link’s climb speed or attack power as well as those that will help you move more silently.
 When you have found your favourites, Great Fairies hidden in the world can enhance their values, which can similarly help you take on meaner foes.

 Link has never felt so empowered, and, more importantly, personalised to how the player chooses to strengthen him over time.
 With the name having been chosen to represent the ‘link’ between the player and character, that has never been more apt.